Conditions We Treat

 If you're reaching for painkillers most weeks, it's worth asking why the headaches keep coming back.
 Medication manages the symptom, but in many cases, the neck is driving the problem, and that's something we can treat.

-Three types of headache respond particularly well to chiropractic care:
+Three types of headache are commonly treated with chiropractic care:

 Tension-type headaches feel like a band of pressure around the head.
 They're usually triggered by stress, fatigue, posture or muscle tightness in the neck and shoulders.